InPersonAnalysis/customer_review_capston/README.md

 <details><summary><i>Click to expand</i></summary>

-A Latent Dirichlet Allocation (LDA) model fed by our NLP efforts, was employed to determine the top words associated with a particular hotel.
-Predictive modeling is not a focus of this project.
+- For Topic Modeling we used sklearn's Latent Dirichlet Allocation (LDA) model.
+The LDA model takes each word in the document and assigns it to one of k topics. k is the number of topics set as a hyperparameter in the creation of the LDA model.
+The model then calculates the proportion of words in the document that are assigned to each topic or p(topic|document).
+It then calculates the proportion of documents assigned to each topic because of the words in the document or $p(word|topic)$.

 </details>